Financial Services January 2026

 How does Financial Services compare?

-People in Financial Services were much more positive than average regarding Decision Making, Equity, and Feedback & Recognition.
+People in Financial Services were much more positive than average regarding Action, Feedback & Recognition, and Managing Energy.

-People working in Financial Services are more engaged than Government Administration, Higher Education, Government, and Media Production & Publication.
-People working in Financial Services are less engaged than Banking and Engaging Growth.
+People working in Financial Services are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
+People working in Financial Services are less engaged than Engaging Growth.

-The highest scoring question for Financial Services had 91% of people agreeing that they know how their work contributes to the goals of %[Company]% (+1% compared to overall) while they were generally most positive about Contribution to Broader Purpose.
+The highest scoring question for Financial Services had 91% of people agreeing that they understand how their work contributes to %[Company]%'s mission (+0% compared to overall) while they were generally most positive about Contribution to Broader Purpose.

-People in Financial Services were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 21% of people disagreeing (-2% below average).
+People in Financial Services were generally least favourable about Decision Making, and were most negative towards 'I believe that my total compensation is fair, relative to similar roles at %[Company]%' with 19% of people disagreeing (-1% below average).

 Which questions matter the most?